Will you have to pay for it, will you have to use your savings – and how much does care cost?

 Care funding plans or Immediate Needs Annuity (INA)

-The downside to a care funding plan is that if you die shortly after taking out the annuity, the cost may be more than the actual cost of care you would have incurred.
+A downside to a care funding plan is that if you die shortly after taking one out, the cost may be more than the actual cost of care you would have incurred.
 To some extent this can be reduced by selecting options which ensure a minimum proportion of the cost of the plan will be paid out, to pay for care, or to your estate.
+Adding these options will increase the cost of the care funding plan.

 Overall, this can be a complex area, and at the beginning of your retirement, it may not be something you'll want to spend too much time thinking about.